Leaving so soon?

 - Agent’s valid passport (if not submitting yourself)

-Documents issued in the Republic Of Ireland will be processed at the Taiwanese Embassy in Dublin after the Department of Foreign Affairs have Apostilled the document.
+Documents issued in the Republic of Ireland will be processed at the Taiwanese Embassy in Dublin after the Department of Foreign Affairs have apostilled the document.

 Which documents do I need to get legalised for a TEFL job?